vimaec/Math3D/README.md

 as a formal arg the [method will not be inlined](https://stackoverflow.com/a/55432110/184528).

 Ara3D.Math3D uses the `[MethodImpl(MethodImplOptions.AggressiveInlining)]` attribute on methods to overcome the inefficiency of structs not-being inlined.
+This is the approach used by System.Numerics and allows a more discoverable object-oriented syntax.

+Without this attribute libraries often resort to pass the structs as `ref` parameters (e.g. MonoGame and SharpDX) which makes for a less readable syntax, and an API that is less discoverable because auto-complete doesn't work as well.

-## A Design Goal: Matching the System.Numerics API
+## Matching the System.Numerics API

 Rather than presenting C# programmers with an unfamiliar interface in the library, we have attempted to match the System.Numerics API as closely as possible (with the exception of making the structs immutable).
 This has made it easier for us to adapt existing code bases to use `Ara3D.Math` and to reuse the rich set of tests provided by the CoreFX framework.

+Related to this topic last year Unity released a prototype library called [`Unity.Mathematics`](https://github.com/Unity-Technologies/Unity.Mathematics), this library opted to emulate the math library of GLSL, which we feel makes the API harder to learn for C# programmers, though it does make it easier to learn for shader programmers.

-One difference is that we opted to make all structs immutable.
+One difference from System.Numerics is that we opted to make virtually all structs immutable (with the temporary exception of `Matrix4x4`)

 ## Immutable Structs

 Microsoft's recommendations around [struct design](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/struct) are to make structs immutable.
 Oddly enough this is violated by the System.Numerics library.
+This is one of the reasons we decided to fork the System.Numerics library.

 By opting to make data types immutable by default eliminates large categories of bugs like race conditions, invariant violations after construction.